Trump Repeals Obama's Landmark Climate-Change Power Plan

 Speaking in the coal-mining town of Hazard, Kentucky, Pruitt alleged that the Clean Power Plan represented illegal executive overreach.
 He also linked it to a “war on coal” that he says was waged by the Obama administration.

 “The past administration was unapologetic.
-They were using every bit of power [and] authority to use the EPA to pick winners and losers on how we pick electricity in this country.
+They were using every bit of power [and] authority to use the EPA to pick winners and losers on how we generate electricity in this country.
 That is wrong,” he said.
 Mitch McConnell, the Senate majority leader and a longtime Republican of Kentucky, appeared by his side.

 Environmentalists condemned the repeal and promised to fight it in court.
 Ditching the Clean Power Plan, they said, would further degrade the planet’s climate by leading to the release of more heat-trapping gas into the atmosphere.

 Public-health groups, including the American Lung Association, also condemned the planned repeal.
-More than half of Americans already live in counties with unhealthy levels of air pollution, the organization has said, adding that climate change appears to makes conventional air pollutants worse.
+Nearly half of Americans already live in counties with unhealthy levels of air pollution, the organization has said, adding that climate change appears to makes conventional air pollutants worse.

 “Science shows that warmer temperatures can reduce air quality, due to increases in ozone and particulate matter,” said Laura Anderko, a professor at Georgetown University.
 Air pollution poses a particular health threat to children, she noted.